evelyntc/Dropbox_assessment/README.md

 ## 🧹 Data Cleaning (Python)

-The `data_cleaning.ipynb` notebook walks through the process of:
+The `Assessment Data Cleaning and EDA.ipynb` notebook walks through the process of:

 * Importing and exploring the dataset
 * Handling missing or inconsistent data